stgoa/mlnotes/README.md

 - Gather user feedback and update the model accordingly.
 - Implement strategies for model maintenance, including retraining schedules and versioning.

-Remember to tailor your responses to the specific requirements of the role and the company you're interviewing with.
-Good luck!